hemokosa/AIAA/README.md

 # AIAA
-Manifesto of Artificial Intelligence Art and Aesthetics
+Manifesto of Artificial Intelligence Art and Aesthetics (Alternative Version)